Homepage / Bullion Investment Ratios: Gold to Silver Ratio

 President Ulysses S. Grant officially ended the "Silver Standard" after he signed the Coinage Act of 1873; the new law removed silver's fixed price to gold.

-The United States embraced the Gold Standard and demonetized silver; those who wanted to keep silver monetized labeled the Coinage Act the "Crime of 1873."
+The United States embraced the Gold Standard and demonetized silver; those who wanted to keep silver monetized labeled the Coinage Act of 1873 the "Crime of 1873."

-Silver became a free-floating commodity, sending its ratio with gold to swing up and down, as shown in the chart below.
+Silver became a free-floating commodity, sending its ratio with gold to swing up and down, as shown in the chart below and other charts on this page.

-Interesting Fact: Did you know President Andrew Jackson was in office during the Georgia Gold Rush?
+Interesting Fact: President Andrew Jackson was in office during the Georgia Gold Rush.

 Other pages you may like...